EdDataScienceEES/tutorial-Kirstb-04/index.md

 1. **Github**
 - Recap - what is Github?
 - Moving files about in github
-- Changing File and Folder Names & Deleting Them
+- Changing Names & Deleting - Files and Folders
 - Reverting Commits
 - Merge Conflicts - what do they mean?